 The rebuilt New Orleans levee system “is less ambitious than the one Louisianans lobbied for after Katrina, and the protection it offers grows weaker every day, as the wetlands that buffer the city from the Gulf of Mexico get wetter,” as Horowitz wrote in the New York Times.
 “But it kept the Gulf of Mexico out of the city, which was its job.”

-That was a straightforward goal for the Army Corps of Engineer’s $15-billion levee project.
+That was a straightforward goal for the Army Corps of Engineer’s $15-billion New Orleans levee project.
 Achievable goals may be far less clear for megaprojects under consideration for other U.S. cities.
 Case in point, Miami just turned thumbs down on a Corps plan built on a massive seawall.

 There’s much talk about “managed retreat” from endangered coastal sites but so far this radical step is taken only when there is no choice at all.
 “There are reasons people live where they live,” as one prominent engineer pointed out to me.

 Hurricanes can rip away the accoutrements of civilization over surprisingly huge areas–for instance, Ida killed more people in the Big Apple than the Big Easy.
 But with the huge exception of rainfall, the worst structural damage is usually highly localized.
-Properly designed and constructed buildings often survive hurricanes surprisingly well, and the big problem for their occupants becomes waiting for restored power, water, roads and other lifeline infrastructure.
+Properly designed and constructed buildings often survive hurricanes surprisingly well, and the big problem for their occupants becomes waiting for restored power, water, roads and other lifelines.